Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the top of the staff represents the ultimate outcome should you continue on this course.
+Click for DetailsThe seventh card, placed on the bottom right of the triangle represents the force that opposes the bottom left card.
+These forces may be external, but they are frequently one's own inner archetypes in conflict.
 Ace of Swords: The seed of victory - perhaps as yet unseen.
 A challenge to be met and solved through the invocation of force.
 An opportunity to bring reason and intelligence to bear in the pursuit of justice and truth.
 An excessive power that must not be abused.
 May suggest new ideas or information that can reveal a solution to the problem at hand.